nkduyenpham/nkduyenpham/README.md

 **` A Developer/Creator `**

-I'm a passionate back-end developer with experience in front-end.
-My goal is to use coding to solve real-world problems.
-I approach projects with meticulous planning and dedication, from initial ideation to the finishing touches that make my work stand out.
-My GitHub profile is where I share my journey to becoming a full-stack developer.
-Together, let's explore the world of software development one project at a time.
+I'm a passionate full-stack developer specializing in back-end logic.
+With a background in front-end development, I channel creativity into solving real-world problems through coding.
+From meticulous planning to the finishing touches, I approach projects with dedication.
+Check out my journey on GitHub as I evolve into a full-stack developer.

 ---